Cedctf/wiser/README.md

 ---

-## 🚧 The Problem
+## 🚧 Problems

-- **Liquidity Friction** – Crypto holders must cash out through third-party cards with high spreads.
+### For Web2 Users
-- **On-Ramp Complexity** – Fiat users struggle with wallet setup, private keys, and gas management.
+- **Onboarding Difficulty** – Fiat users struggle with wallet setup, private key management, and gas fees.
-- **Merchant Risk** – Businesses worry about volatility and settlement delays when accepting crypto.
+- **Trust and Safety Concerns** – Lack of clear regulation and security measures creates user distrust.
+- **Barriers to Crypto** – Complex interfaces and jargon hinder mainstream adoption.

+### For Web3 Users
+- **Unbanked Populations** – Crypto holders without bank access face challenges cashing out.
+- **Self-Custody Requirement** – Users want to retain control of their private keys while transacting.

 ---

 ## 🔑 The Solution

+- **Two-Way Bridge, One Experience** – seamless, bi-directional transfers between fiat and crypto.
+- **0 Pre-funding, 0 Staking** – no upfront capital lock ups or staking required.
+- **Truly Self-Custody** – users always retain full control of their funds.
+- **Global from Day One** – can instantly pefrom transactions.
+- **Transparent On-Chain Settlement** – every transaction is auditable on the blockchain.

+---

+## ⚙️ How Our Project Works

-- **Bi-Directional Flows**
+**Bi-Directional Flows**
   - **Wallet → Card**: User sends crypto to Wiser; Wiser pays the merchant in fiat via Visa/Mastercard rails, debiting the user’s on-chain balance.
   - **Card → Wallet**: User pays Wiser with their debit/credit card; Wiser pays the merchant in crypto on-chain, debiting the user’s card.

----

-## ⚙️ How Our Project Works

 ### A. Crypto → Fiat Flow (Create Card + Spend)